Felix Frankfurter: Supreme Court justice

 For the October 1948 court term, Frankfurter hired William Thaddeus Coleman Jr., the first African American to serve as a Supreme Court law clerk.

 In 1960, despite a recommendation from the dean of Harvard Law School, Frankfurter turned down Ruth Bader Ginsburg for a clerkship position because of her gender.
 She later became an associate justice of the Supreme Court herself, and was the first Jewish woman to do so.

-Frankfurter's specific seat later came to be informally known as the "Jewish seat," as between 1932 and 1969 it was occupied by four consecutive Jewish justices: Cardozo, Frankfurter, Goldberg, and Fortas.
+Frankfurter's specific seat later came to be informally known as the "Jewish seat," as between 1932 and 1969 it was occupied by four consecutive Jewish justices: Cardozo, Frankfurter, Goldberg, and Abe Fortas.
 From 1994 to 2022, the seat was occupied by Stephen G. Breyer, who is also Jewish.

 Relationships with fellow justices

-Throughout his career on the court, Frankfurter was a large influence on many justices, such as Tom C. Clark, Harold Hitz Burton, Charles Evans Whittaker, and Sherman Minton.
-He generally attempted to influence any new justice coming in, though he managed to repel William J. Brennan, Jr. – who had voted with Frankfurter half the time in his first year, but then opposed him after Frankfurter's attempts at inculcation.
-Frankfurter turned against Brennan completely after the case of Irvin v.
+Frankfurter generally attempted to influence any new justice and succeeded with many, including Tom C. Clark, Harold Hitz Burton, Charles Evans Whittaker, and Sherman Minton.
+But William J. Brennan Jr. resisted after some initial ambivalence, and Frankfurter turned against Brennan after Irvin v.
 Dowd.
 Other justices who received the Frankfurter treatment of flattery and instruction were Burton, Fred M. Vinson, and John Marshall Harlan II.
-With Vinson, who became Chief Justice, Frankfurter feigned deference, though he sought influence.
-Some, possibly apocryphal, reports have Frankfurter remarking that Vinson's death in 1953 was the first solid piece of evidence he had seen to prove the existence of God.
+With Vinson, who became Chief Justice, Frankfurter feigned deference but sought influence.
+Some (possibly apocryphal) reports have Frankfurter remarking that Vinson's death in 1953 was the first solid piece of evidence he had seen to prove the existence of God.